composed-swift/Composed/README.md

 # Composed

-A description of this package.
+A framework for composing data.